 5. Report The Crime to CERT NZ & the Department of Internal Affairs NZ

-It’s critical that you report cyber crime to regulatory bodies to assist investigators to track down criminals who could be targeting other organisations in the same industry.
+It’s critical that you report cybercrime to regulatory bodies to assist investigators in tracking down criminals who could be targeting other organisations in the same industry.

 By reporting the crime to the appropriate authorities like CERT NZ or the Department of Internal Affairs NZ, you can play a major role in making the internet safer and more secure for other New Zealanders.